 One Drive

-Okay you know the drill with these — you’ll create a password and use your Outlook email address and be able to access an online way to store you pictures, files, documents, videos, etc all through Microsoft.
+Okay you know the drill with these — you’ll create a password and use your Outlook email address to be able to access an online way to store your pictures, files, documents, videos, etc. all through Microsoft.
 One Drive is pretty popular with students and businesses because it’s centered around keeping files secure and available, but it’s a good way to back up your pictures, too.

 What About Storage + Costs?